 In Thailand it is not common that everyone has their own room.
 Rather everyone just sleeps together in one room and people just pile into a bed if there is one.
 Even guests and family friends can sleep in the bed or somewhere in the room.
 The bed is not claimed exclusively by certain family members.

-However in the smaller towns all over Thailand sleeping is more of a communal affair rather than a private and exclusive one like in western countries.
+However in the smaller towns all over Thailand sleeping is often more of a communal affair rather than a private and exclusive one like in western countries.

-I have had western friends visit me in my home and their Thai girlfriends fell asleep on my couch within minutes.
+I have had western friends visit me in my home, and their Thai girlfriends fell asleep on my couch within minutes.